puneet672003/leetcode-animefy/README.md

 - **AuthMiddleware**: Handles authentication via Discord tokens and session cookies.
 - **GuildAuthorizationMiddleware**: Verifies access to specific guilds.

+## Discord Bot Architecture

+The Discord bot has been updated to use only REST API wrappers instead of WebSocket connections.
+Key changes:

+- **REST API Only**: No WebSocket connections for real-time events
+- **Login Method**: Uses `await bot.login()` instead of `bot.start()`
+- **Lifespan Management**: Bot connection is managed through FastAPI's lifespan context
+- **Fetch Operations**: All Discord operations use fetch methods instead of cached get methods

+This change improves reliability and reduces resource usage by eliminating persistent WebSocket connections.

 ## Running the Project

 ### Prerequisites